-As provided by Florida Statutes Chapter 339, which states there should be between five and twenty-five voting members, there are 19 voting members on the River to Sea TPO Board.
-Additionally, there are six non-voting members.
-These non-voting members represent the TCC, CAC, BPAC, FDOT District 5 (non-voting advisor) and the Volusia and Flagler County School Boards.
-The TPO Board meets on the fourth Wednesday of every month and all meetings are properly noticed and open to the public.
-Time is allocated at every meeting for public comment, which is generally limited to three (3) minutes per person but may be extended at the discretion of the chairperson.
+As provided by Florida Statutes Chapter 339, which states there should be between five and twenty-five voting members, there are 19 voting members on the River to Sea TPO Board.-Additionally, there are six non-voting members.

 RIVER TO SEA TPO

 BOARD meetings are

 held the

 4TH WEDNESDAY

 of the month at

 9:00 a.m.

 at the TPO offices.